 A call to action that motivates the brand to respond.

-No matter the size of your audience, you have something valuable when it comes to brand partnerships: your ability to create amazing content to your audience.
+No matter how many Instagram followers you have (or another social media platform), you have something valuable when it comes to brand partnerships: your ability to create amazing content to your audience.

 So, how should you lay out your pitch to a brand?